-The MD&A presents certain non-IFRS financial measures to assist readers in understanding the Corporation's performance.
+This news release presents certain non-IFRS financial measures to assist readers in understanding the Corporation's performance.
 Non-IFRS financial measures are measures that either exclude or include amounts that are not excluded or included in the most directly comparable measures calculated and presented in accordance with Generally Accepted Accounting Principles ("GAAP").
-Throughout this discussion, reference is made to EBITDA (defined as earnings before interest, income taxes, depreciation and amortization) and Adjusted EBITDA (earnings before interest, income taxes, depreciation and amortization), which the Corporation considers to be indicative measures of operating performance and metrics to evaluate profitability.
+Throughout this news release, reference is made to EBITDA (defined as net income before interest, income taxes, depreciation and amortization) and Adjusted EBITDA (earnings before interest, income taxes, depreciation and amortization), which the Corporation considers to be indicative measures of operating performance and a metric to evaluate profitability.
 EBITDA and Adjusted EBITDA are not generally accepted earnings measures and should not be considered as alternatives to net income (loss) or cash flows as determined in accordance with IFRS.
-As there is no standardized method of calculating this measure, the Corporation's EBITDA and Adjusted EBITDA to net income (loss) reported in accordance with IFRS.
 As there is no standardized method of calculating this measure, the Corporation's EBITDA and Adjusted EBITDA may not be directly comparable with similarly titled measures used by other companies.
-Reconciliations of EBITDA and Adjusted EBITDA to net income (loss) reported in accordance with IFRS are included in this MD&A.